RKI027/ffxiv-huntmaps/README.md

 ## Customization

+Individual maps are available in the repo under `Saved/UI/Maps/[region]/[zone]`.

-The tool to render the maps will be released shortly so you can generate your own maps.
+The tool to render these maps will be released shortly so you can generate your own maps.

 ## Credit / Contacts